bangcorrupt/hacktribe-editor/README.md

     show fx -c 0

-This should print some yaml to the console
+This should print some yaml to the console.

 <br/>